New DNA reader aims to solve mystery of childhood epilepsy cases

 Summary

-This study tests a new DNA-reading technology called long-read genome sequencing in 20 children with severe epilepsy whose standard genetic tests came back normal.
-The goal is to find hidden genetic errors that current methods miss.
-If successful, this could lead to better treatments and genetic counseling for families.
+This study tests a new DNA technology called long-read genome sequencing in 20 children with severe epilepsy whose standard genetic tests came back normal.
+The goal is to find hidden genetic causes that standard tests miss, which could lead to better treatments and genetic counseling.
+The study does not offer a cure or treatment, but aims to improve diagnosis and understanding of the disease.

 Disclaimer Read more